• Skip to primary navigation

 Instructions

-• Add egg and mix with electric mixer again.
+• Add 1 large egg and 1 teaspoon vanilla extract and mix again.

 Notes